vapor/docs/docs/advanced/queues.md

 ### Running Workers as Processes

-To start a new queue worker, run `vapor run queues`.
-You can also specify a specific type of worker to run: `vapor run queues --queue emails`.
+To start a new queue worker, run `swift run App queues`.
+You can also specify a specific type of worker to run: `swift run App queues --queue emails`.

 !!! tip
     Workers should stay running in production.
 Consult your hosting provider to find out how to keep long-running processes alive.
 Heroku, for example, allows you to specify "worker" dynos like this in your Procfile: `worker: Run queues`.
 With this in place, you can start workers on the Dashboard/Resources tab, or with `heroku ps:scale worker=1` (or any number of dynos preferred).